michaelhahn1/Operating-Systems/README.md

 The following folders contain my solutions for 3 different assignments of the TAU Operating System course 2019.
 The code was written under Linux os and the commands are applying for Linux kernel only.
-The programming language is C
+The programming language is C.

 The Assignments